Cache-Oblivious Representation of B-Tree Structures: Introduction

 \section{Introduction}

-A \textit{cache-oblivious memory model} designed by Frigo et al. \cite{FLPR99} is widely used for developing and analyzing algorithms and data structures with respect to a multilevel memory hierarchy~\cite{handbook}.
+The \textit{cache-oblivious memory model} designed by Frigo et al. \cite{FLPR99} is widely used for developing and analyzing algorithms and data structures with respect to a multilevel memory hierarchy~\cite{handbook}.
 In the model we have small \textit{cache} of size $M$ and possibly unlimited \textit{main memory} both divided into \textit{blocks} of~size~$B$.
-Each time, we want to access the main memory, we have to load the whole block with needed data into cache unless it is already there.
-We are interested in the number of those block transfers expressed asymptotically in terms of~$M$,~$B$ and input size, an \textit{I/O complexity}; accessing blocks in cache is for free.
-The transfers are transparent to the algorithm -- it just uses data in the main memory.
-As the cache has limited size, newly loaded blocks evict blocks loaded earlier, which are chosen according to~the~ideal strategy minimizing the number of transfers.
-The ideal strategy is asymptotically as good as a \textit{Least Recently Used} strategy of real computers with $M$ doubled by~\cite{ST85,FLPR99}.
+Each time, our program wants to access the main memory, we have to load the whole block with needed data into cache unless it is already there.
+We are interested in the number of those block transfers expressed asymptotically in terms of $M$,~$B$ and input size, an \textit{I/O complexity}; accessing blocks in cache is for free.
+The analyzed algorithm just uses data in the main memory without an explicit management of block transfers.
+As the cache has limited size, newly loaded blocks evict blocks loaded earlier, which are chosen according to the ideal strategy minimizing the number of transfers.
+The ideal strategy is asymptotically as good as a \textit{Least Recently Used} strategy of real computers with $M$ doubled \cite{ST85,FLPR99}.
 A~\textit{cache-oblivious} algorithm does not know the parameters $M$ and $B$ and so works on all levels of memory hierarchy simultaneously.
 It is in contrast to \textit{cache-aware} algorithms, which are optimized for~specific cache parameters.

 Different cache-oblivious alternatives were proposed to tree-based data structures.
-For static search trees the well-known technique is to store the tree in the \textit{van Emde Boas memory layout} proposed by Prokop~\cite{Pro99}, where searching costs $\cO(\log_B N)$ memory transfers.
-To obtain dynamic search trees, vEB layout may be combined with \textit{packed memory array} described by~Bender et al.~\cite{BDFC05}.
-It stores ordered elements in a consecutive memory interleaved with~spaces of total linear size so that the data locality is not worsened asymptotically and insertions and removals of elements require only $\cO(1+(\log^2 N)/B)$ memory transfers per operation.
+For static search trees the well-known technique is to store the tree in the \textit{van Emde Boas memory layout (vEB layout)} proposed by Prokop~\cite{Pro99}, where searching costs $\cO(\log_B N)$ memory transfers.
+To obtain dynamic search trees, the vEB layout may be combined with a \textit{packed memory array (PMA)} described by~Bender et al.~\cite{BDFC05} based on the work of Itai et al.~\cite{IKR81}.
+It~stores ordered elements in a consecutive memory interleaved with~spaces of~total linear size so that the data locality is not worsened asymptotically and insertions and removals of elements require only $\cO(1+(\log^2 N)/B)$ amortized memory transfers per operation.
+Recently, Bender et al.~\cite{BCFCKKW22} proposed a randomized version of PMA lowering the~exponent of the logarithm to~1.5.
+Other PMA alternatives were also proposed~\cite{BDF02, BH07, BFCK06, LB19}.
+We keep using the well-known version of Itai in the main part of our paper as it is simpler and more illustrative and discuss the~alternatives in Section~\ref{sect:variants}.